gammapopolam/osm2gtfs/readme.md

 4. Assembling base GTFS from JSON's

-Note: due to issues with route_master relations, for each trip there is a unique route with same trip_id and route_id.
-I am trying to solve it.\
 Base GTFS - a GTFS dataset which has no schedules for trips but only their base stop_times from 00:00:00.
 You need to add or model schedules for public transport by yourself.

 # osm_grabber